 Seven Lessons about Tech and Life

-As an artsy, outdoorsy type and a middle school humanities teacher in my mid-thirties, I am the last person you would expect to see in the role of intern at Sunshower.io.
+As an artsy, outdoorsy type and a middle school humanities teacher in my mid-thirties, I am the last person you would expect to see in the role of intern at a cloud management platform like Sunshower.io.

 Perhaps we can blame Marie Kondo for my transition into web development: I started off cleaning my house and by the time it was decluttered I had a new career plan.
 More likely we can point our finger at a bottle of wine and a dead-end career in education.
 Together, they conspired to make me complain to my sister and brother-in-law over dinner about my professional woes.
 (My sister and brother-in-law are the CEO and CTO, respectively, of Sunshower.io.)
 By the end of our meal, he had suggested I go into tech and she had given me an internship.

 That was four months ago.
 The past few months have taught me a few lessons about tech and life:

 Lesson #1: You have to start somewhere, and you’re not going to learn it all in a day.

 I started with Sunshower.io knowing the bare minimum of the tech it takes to keep a 21st century classroom running.
 I certainly did not know about IAM, AWS, EC2 management, or cloud cost optimization or why one would care about any of it.

 Lisa and Josiah showed me crazy computer things that I had never seen before: pug, github, git, command terminals, Docker, and dev environments.
 We like to call this steep learning curve “Depends for the deep end” because, sometimes, you end up over your head in code and it’s so scary you want to pee yourself.